Mutual Aid as Revolutionary Strategy

 A movement that only comforts the afflicted risks becoming hospice for a doomed world.
 Compassion must evolve into confrontation.
 The same kitchen that feeds disaster victims can cater a strike line or blockade logistics.
 Utility increases when functions overlap: each act of service doubles as training for autonomy.

 History affirms this dual purpose.
 The Black Panther Party’s Free Breakfast Program nourished children while exposing state neglect.
+Black Panther Party > Used > Free social programs to build political legitimacy in marginalized communities.
 Community health clinics run by radical nurses in the 1960s blended care with political education.
 These were not side projects; they were primary theaters of struggle.
 Power retaliated precisely because these programs revealed that people could govern themselves.

 To reproduce their spirit today, every mutual aid hub should maintain dual calendars: one for care, one for pressure.
 Feed today, disrupt tomorrow.
 This alternation keeps moral gravity while maintaining edge.
 Solidarity that never bites loses relevance.